Shayhha/NetSpect/README.md

 Our project offers two installation options: using a Windows installer for a straightforward setup, or cloning the repository from GitHub for manual installation.

 ### Windows Installer:
-Inside the setup folder, locate the NetSpectSetup.7z file and extract it to your preferred location.
+Inside the setup folder, locate the NetSpectSetup.zip file and extract it to your preferred location.
 Then, double-click NetSpectSetup.exe to launch the installation wizard for a quick and easy setup.

 ### Clone The Repository: